 In 2011 the IOC decided there was a need to increase the number of Member States active in GOOS and that this could be achieved through Regional Alliances (below) which would develop sustained GOOS ocean monitoring and services to meet regional and national priorities.

-Although there are no formal education programmes on oceanographic data management, the IODE programme has a history of providing technical training and organizes technical training on marine information management.
+Although there are no formal education programmes on oceanographic data management, the IODE programme has a history of providing technical training and organises technical training on marine information management.

 The IODE implements capacity development through:

 - Regional ocean data and information networks (ODINs) which provide equipment, training, funding and networking of data/information centres in a regional consortium.